FAQ in connection with Cash Handling Equipment supplied by Laurel Data Supplies

 Q. What about your range of Cash Weighing Scales?

 A. Cash Weighing Scales are widely used as a convenient method to count both notes and coins.
-The main downsides are the time it takes to count loose notes as opposed to a Friction Counter since notes can only be loaded in batches of 20 or 25 plus the lack of a Forgery Detection facility (which is why we include a small Forgery Detector with every Cash Weighing Scales we supply.
+The main downsides are the time it takes to count loose notes as opposed to a Friction Counter since notes can only be loaded in batches of 20 or 25 plus the lack of a forgery detection facility.
 The Tellermate Ti-X D2000, which is manufactured in the UK and comes with a 5 year warranty, is generally considered to be the market leader in this sector.
 All current models are already configured to count the new £5 and £10 notes plus the new £1 coin.

 Q. Can you give me details of the warranty you offer?